tokenika/secure-bp-voting/README.md

 Having the above situation in mind, [Tokenika](https://tokenika.io/) has decided to release a tool offering the possibility of **OFF-LINE** voting for block producers.
 Contrary to the on-line equivalent, with off-line voting, if done properly, at no point in time is your EOS private key exposed to the outside world.
 Thus the risk of being hacked is substantially reduced.

+## How it works?
+The main idea is to generate a voting transaction while being completely off-line and make sure the private key is used only for signing the transaction and is never exposed afterwards.
+The actual signing and key handling process uses only official EOSIO unmodified codebase.
+Thus the `eos.js` library is the only external dependency, while the rest of the code is pretty short and simple.

 ## Three steps

 The process of off-line voting is divided into three simple steps: